segunsub/oo-js-mini-project/README.md

 * There should be one driver and two navigators at any time.
 * The driver should share their screen.
 * Communication is key!
 Navigators should explain what to type **as well as explain why.** Drivers should always explain what they are typing to the rest of hte group.
-* Rotation the role of driver every 15 - 20 minutes.
+* Rotate the role of driver every 15 - 20 minutes.
 Use git to push up changes so the next driver can pull those changes down.

 ##### Tips